The playbook for how to build a brand your consumers will love

 The best brand leaders target a specific motivated consumer audience and then define their brand around a brand idea that is interesting, simple, unique, motivating and ownable.

-I will show you how to write a winning brand positioning statement with four essential elements: target market, competitive set, main benefit and reason to believe (RTB).
+In our marketing book, we will show you how to write a winning brand positioning statement with four essential elements: target market, competitive set, main benefit and reason to believe (RTB).
 You will learn how to build a brand idea that leads every touchpoint of your brand, including the brand promise, brand story, innovation, purchase moment and experience.
 With this marketing book, I will give you the tools for how to write a winning brand concept and brand story.

 In our section on defining your brand, you will learn how to: